This post may contain affiliate links at no additional cost to you.

-But I do feel bad when other frugal blogger pals like Gen Y Money, Laurie 3-Year, Ms. FAF among lots of others (even my readers!) say on their expense report and such that they didn’t curb their spending on so-and-so category while douchebag Lily from The Frugal Gene is spending half that somehow etc. burn the witch.
+But I do feel bad when other frugal blogger pals like Gen Y Money, Laurie 3-Year, Ms. FAF among lots of others (even my readers!) say on their expense report and such that they didn’t curb their spending on so-and-so category while douchebag that owns and write on The Frugal Gene is spending half that somehow etc, burn the witch.

 (OK, no one said ‘burn the witch’ but I presume that was not far off hahaha.)